 Below, results from tests conducted on polycarbonate and acrylonitrile butadiene styrene (ABS) in the Thermtest lab, using the polymer melt cell, are outlined.
 Accordingly, measurements were performed from room temperature to approximately 300°C, in the previously mentioned TPS Standard Oven 1.
 Five replicate measurements were performed to establish repeatability.
 Additionally, the relative standard deviation (RSD), the amount of deviation between a set of measurements, was calculated.
 With this in mind, results are considered repeatable if RSD is less than 2%.
 The relative difference (RD) compares experimental values with known literature values, and in this case, a difference of less than 5% is optimal.
 Unfortunately, RD was only calculated for the ambient measurements, as literature values for each temperature interval were not available.

-For more information about the thermal conductivity of polymers, please visit the Polymers Applications page.
+For more information about the thermal conductivity of polymers, please visit the applications page.